Saturday, July 20, 2024

 After 10 happy years, our dear Oreo passed away on July 19, 2023.
 She was 12 and a half years old.

-The vet says Oreo must have got a virus.
-We can only guess that it was from the boarding place because she and Peter got very sick and malnourished when we fetched them from the boarding place after our month-long trip overseas.
+The vet says Oreo must have gotten a virus.
+We can only guess that it was from the boarding place because she and Peter got very sick and malnourished when we fetched them from boarding at HRS after our month-long trip overseas.

 Oreo was cremated and is buried at the foot of our little tree in the front yard.
 That tree is special because it was planted shortly before Oreo and Cookie were adopted.